Liam Agnew

-Liam John Agnew (born 11 April 1995) is an English professional footballer who currently plays as a midfielder for Blyth Spartans.
+Liam John Agnew (born 11 April 1995) is an English professional footballer who plays as a midfielder.

 Agnew started his career with Sunderland, progressing through the club's academy and having a period on loan with Boston United in the Conference North in early 2014.
 He made one first-team appearance for Sunderland in February 2015, against Fulham in the FA Cup.
 Agnew was released by Sunderland in 2016, and had a short period back at Boston United before signing for National League North club Harrogate Town in 2017.
 He was part of the team promoted to the National League in 2018.
 He played on loan at York City in the National League North from December 2018 to January 2019.

 Career

 Sunderland

 Agnew was born in Sunderland, Tyne and Wear.
 He started his career in Sunderland's Youth Academy.
 Agnew joined Conference North club Boston United on 10 January 2014 on loan with the team missing players through injury and suspension.
 He made his debut the next day, starting in a 4–2 away defeat to Hednesford Town.
 After extending his loan at Boston, Agnew scored in his second meeting against Hednesford on 1 March 2014, in a 4–0 win.
 After making 18 appearances and scoring 2 goals for Boston, Agnew returned to his parent club in May 2014.

 Agnew signed his first professional contract at Sunderland in March 2014, of two years, contracting him to the club until June 2016.
 Whilst on loan at Boston, Agnew graduated to the first team-squad at Sunderland, and although he appeared as an unused substitute, this did not affect his loan at Boston.
 He made his debut for Sunderland on 4 February 2015, appearing as an 87th-minute substitute in a 3–1 FA Cup victory away to Fulham.
 Whilst in the reserve team, Agnew captained the under-21s.
 At the end of the 2015–16 season, Agnew was released by the club.